 Albert completed his education in the Blair Presbyterial Academy in Blairstown, NJ.
 He moved to Fisher in northwestern Minnesota in 1875.
 His two brothers William and Ruben had already immigrated there as well as sisters Retta Lanterman and Elizabeth Lanterman Staley plus her husband James Staley.
 Albert and brother William would move in 1881 to Hillsboro, Dakota Territory and engaged in business there.

 Both he and his sister Elisabeth would marry into the Rosencrans (sometimes spelled as Rosenkranz) family, a long established European family.
 Elizabeth married James Hartwell Staley, grandson of Isaac Rosencrans.
 Albert returned to Blairstown, NJ to marry Margaret Maria Rosencrans on February 2, 1882 who was James Staley's first cousin, once-removed.
+Immediately after the wedding, the couple boarded a train and headed west to Hillsboro, Dakota Territory.

 1906 Newspaper Ad for Mandan Loan & Investment Company